WebberZone/better-search/readme.txt

 = 2.1.0 =
 * Features:
 	* Cache enable/disable option + Clear cache button.
 Replaces "Delete transients"
+	* Search form widget.
+Find it under Appearances > Widgets or in the Customizer

 * Enhancements:
 	* Query filters now work for the LIKE search as well